DevilMedlar/python-recall-training/rules.md

 More specific rules governing a particular task format remain applicable and MUST NOT contradict this general grading-mode rule.

-When an active task has persistent instructions, the Senpai MUST read those instructions and use their explicit requirements as the task-specific grading criteria, subject to the repository precedence defined by this contract.
+When an active task has persistent instructions, the Senpai MUST read those instructions and use the grading requirements that were explicitly stated or otherwise unambiguously established by those instructions before the graded work began as the task-specific grading criteria, subject to the repository precedence defined by this contract and the requirement-uncertainty rules in Rule 25.

+A requirement that becomes apparent only after seeing Daddy's work is not retroactively established.

 The source of truth depends on the graded task: